Ted Lempert: Personal

 A lifelong resident of the San Francisco Peninsula, Mr. Lempert attended local public schools.
 He graduated from Princeton University’s Woodrow Wilson School of Public and International Affairs and earned his law degree from Stanford University.

 He, his wife Nicole, and their three daughters live in San Carlos, California.
 He teaches Political Science 171: California Politics at the University of California at Berkeley.
 Lempert is a member of the board of trustees of the Junior State of America.
+He is Jewish.